+Not less than every four years the Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury.
+The aim of the review is to specify the level of future contributions.
+Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
 The latest actuarial valuation of the TPS was carried out as at 31 March 2012 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
 The valuation report was published by the Department for Education on 9 June 2014.

 The key elements of the valuation and subsequent consultation are:

-- employer contribution rates set at 16.48% of pensionable pay (including a 0.08% employer administration charge (currently 14.1%); - total scheme liabilities for service to the effective date of £191,500 million, and notional assets of £176,600 million, giving a notional past service deficit of £14,900 million; and - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations.
+- employer contribution rates set at 16.48% of pensionable pay (including a 0.08% employer administration charge (currently 14.1%) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
+The rate of real earnings growth is assumed to be 2.75%.
+The assumed nominal rate of return is 5.06%